LiangYu-Xidian/MoRF-FUNCpred/README.md

 ## Run MoRF-FUNCpred through the provided features

-Put the protein sequences to be predicted in the input folder in fasta format
+Unzip the "MoRF-FUNCpred" file, Put the protein sequences to be predicted in the input folder in fasta format named "test.fasta".

 Execute in the command line:`sh run.sh`